Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Offline Stage: Intent-Preserving and Risk-Aware Service Pre-Planning

-By Theorem~\ref{thm:task_exact_potential_en} (FIP), the task-side game converges to a constrained NE under asynchronous feasible unilateral updates within a finite number of iterations.
-The pseudo-code of ASPIRE-Off is provided in Alg. \ref{Alg:TaskDPAsyncOff}, with key procedures detailed below.
+By Theorem~\ref{thm:task_exact_potential_en}, asynchronous feasible best-response updates with exact potential evaluation converge to a constrained NE in a finite number of iterations.
+The pseudo-code of ASPIRE-Off is provided in Alg.~\ref{Alg:TaskDPAsyncOff}, where each task enumerates all feasible unilateral deviations under the current strategies of the other tasks and selects the one with the largest exact potential value.